Interplay of symmetry breaking and deconfinement in 3D quantum vertex models

 \emph{Quantum vertex models}--- We construct a Hamiltonian defined on a regular bipartite lattice in 3D with even coordination number.
-We will focus on two cases, where the bipartite lattice is (i) a diamond lattice, dual to the pyrochlore lattice of corner sharing tetrahedra and (ii) a cubic lattice, dual to a lattice of corner sharing octahedra.
-However, our approach is \emph{not} limited to these two lattices, and our results generically hold for \emph{any} even-coordinated lattice in 3D.
+We will focus on three cases, where the bipartite lattice is (i) a diamond lattice, dual to the pyrochlore lattice of corner sharing tetrahedra, (ii) a cubic lattice, dual to a lattice of corner sharing octahedra, and (iii) a BCC lattice, dual to a lattice of corner sharing cubes.
+However, our results generically hold for \emph{any} even-coordinated lattice in 3D.

 We start by briefly defining a classical vertex model, whose degrees of freedom are dimers on the links of the lattice.
 The classical Boltzmann weight $\mathcal{W}(C)$ of a configuration $C$ of dimers is the product of vertex weights $W_{V_p}(n_C)$ at each site $p$, where $n_C$ is the number of dimers touching $p$ in configuration $C$ and $V_p$ is the coordination number: $\mathcal{W}(C) = \prod_{p} W_{V_p}(n_C)$.
 The partition function is then $\mathcal{Z} = \sum_C \mathcal{W}(C)$.
-Motivated by this construction, we define an unnormalized RK ground state wavefunction $\ket{\text{GS}} = \sum_{C} \sqrt{\mathcal{W}(C)} \ket{C}$, whose norm is the partition function of the classical vertex model.
+Motivated by this construction, we define an (unnormalized) RK ground state wavefunction $\ket{\text{GS}} = \sum_{C} \sqrt{\mathcal{W}(C)} \ket{C}$, whose norm is the partition function of the classical vertex model.

 We now discuss the choice of vertex weights.
-Assume that configurations corresponding to $0$ or $V_p$ dimers touching a site have vertex weight $u$ and all other configurations with even $n$ have vertex weight $1$, while configurations with odd $n$ have vertex weight $0$.
-We note that these weights are invariant under the $\mathbb{Z}_2$ symmetry of exchanging dimers and empty links.
-Explicitly, for the 8-vertex model on a diamond lattice
+We explicitly impose a $\mathbb{Z}_2$ symmetry of exchanging dimers and empty links in the vertex weights: for the 8-vertex model on a diamond lattice